 The ASC Shrimp Standard does not yet provide a threshold for eFCR and the protein retention efficiency (PRE) but requires the farmer to provide the records for the data within the audit.
-The Rationale of Criterion 7.4 states that the PRE "is a relatively undocumented parameter in the field, [thus] the ShAD has preferred not to set a requirement at this stage.
-This is a starting point on a critical issue and ASC will be able to set a requirement as information is collected and if it proves to be a useful indicator of responsible shrimp production".
+The Rationale of the ASC Shrimp Standard v.1.1 states that the PRE 'is a relatively undocumented parameter in the field, [thus] the ShAD has preferred not to set a requirement at this stage.
+This is a starting point on a critical issue and ASC will be able to set a requirement as information is collected if it proves to be a useful indicator of responsible shrimp production'.
 The PRE or PPV (protein productive value) evaluates the conversion efficiency of protein in the feed into body protein.
-Setting a limit for the PRE can thus be an outcome of the current Revision.
+Setting a limit for the PRE was an outcome of this revision.